Neutron electric dipole moment: Standard Model prediction

-As it is depicted above, in order to generate a finite nEDM one needs processes that violate CP symmetry.
+As it is depicted above, in order to generate a nonzero nEDM one needs processes that violate CP symmetry.
 CP violation has been observed in weak interactions and is included in the Standard Model of particle physics via the CP-violating phase in the CKM matrix.
 However, the amount of CP violation is very small and therefore also the contribution to the nEDM: |d_{n}| ~ ×10^-31 e⋅cm.

 Matter–antimatter asymmetry

 From the asymmetry between matter and antimatter in the universe, one suspects that there must be a sizeable amount of CP-violation.
 Measuring a neutron electric dipole moment at a much higher level than predicted by the Standard Model would therefore directly confirm this suspicion and improve our understanding of CP-violating processes.

 Strong CP problem

 As the neutron is built up of quarks, it is also susceptible to CP violation stemming from strong interactions.
 Quantum chromodynamics – the theoretical description of the strong force – naturally includes a term that breaks CP-symmetry.
 The strength of this term is characterized by the angle θ.
 The current limit on the nEDM constrains this angle to be less than 10−10 radians.
 This fine-tuning of the angle θ, which is naturally expected to be of order 1, is the strong CP problem.